Phyopma/gitlet/README.md

 ### Internal Structures

 Real Git distinguishes several different kinds of objects.
-For the purpose of the simplicity, the important ones are
+For the purpose of simplicity, the important ones are

 + ***blobs***: The saved contents of files.
 Since Gitlet saves many versions of files, a single file might correspond to multiple blobs: each being tracked in a different commit.
 + ***trees***: Directory structures mapping names to references to blobs and other trees (subdirectories).